-In this vision, all sectors of the community have an equal responsibility for environmental protection and enhancement, through their actions and decisions.
+In this vision, all sectors of the community have an equal responsibility for environmental protection and enhancement, to mitigate greenhouse gas emissions and increase resiliency to climate change through their actions and decisions.
 Managing future development in the community requires residents working together to share information, to raise awareness and to seek solutions.